tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-0.md

 Parts IV & V will look at ways of making our JS code loosely coupled and modular, and thus easier to write and maintain as applications become more complex and their size grows.

+Part VI will look at how to *transpile* our JavaScript code from ES6 to ES5, which is more widely supported by older browsers.

 ## II.
 Prerequisite Knowledge
 - It assumed that you understand the foundational JavaScript concepts covered here: [About this Web App Tutorial Series](./web-apps-0.md)
 - You also should be familiar with basic [Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) operations such as: